You are visiting my personal academic webpage.

 The over-arching theme of my research is computational network science.

 In Leiden I work as an assistant professor at the Leiden Institute of Advanced Computer Science (LIACS), the computer science department of Leiden University.
 I teach a master course on Social Network Analysis in the fall semester and a bachelor course on Business Intelligence and Process Modelling in the spring semester.

-In Amsterdam I work as a researcher in the CORPNET research group, which is part of the Amsterdam Institute for Social Science Research (AISSR) of the University of Amsterdam.
+In Amsterdam I work as a researcher in the CORPNET research group, which is hosted by the department of political science and the Amsterdam Institute for Social Science Research (AISSR) of the University of Amsterdam.
 Within the CORPNET project I work in an interdisciplinary team on the analysis of large-scale corporate and economic network data.

 Our paper on a new data-driven network-based method to identify offshore financial centers is out in Scientific Reports.
 Using a dataset consisting of over 70 million ownership relations between firms across the world, we identify countries that are disproportionately involved as sinks and conduits of value in the global corporate ownership network.
 The research sheds light on topics such as tax evasion, providing the most fine-grained insight in offshore finance to date.

 In 2011, I devised together with colleague Walter Kosters a new algorithm to efficiently compute the diameter (and radius, core and periphery) of small world networks.
 It has been available for reuse for a few years as part of the teexGraph package, and I am happy to see that this algorithm is now also part of the master branch of the latest version of NetworkX, an extensive and frequently used Python package for network analysis.
 Happy computing!